 The Office of Laboratory Experiences (OLE) is the liaison unit between the College and the public school systems that serve as laboratories for the preparation of teachers.
-While the primary role of the OLE is to provide teacher education students with sites for internships, student teaching and pre-student teaching classroom experience, the office also operates inservice programs for teachers and facilitates research and staff development activities in the schools.
-Placement coordinators are available in the OLE to answer questions, provide orientation programs and arrange all field experience placements.
+While the primary role of the OLE is to provide teacher education students with sites for internships, student teaching, and pre-student teaching classroom experience, the office also operates inservice programs for teachers and facilitates research and professional development activities in the schools.
+OLE Placement Coordinators provide scheduled orientations for student teachers and are available to answer questions about field placements.